 *Please note that, like many things in life, this website is a work in progress.

-- I'm working on a large-scale collaborative piece with Andy Diaz Hope to be included in Artist as Maggid: Jewish Tales and Creatures at the the Contemporary Jewish Museum in fall of 2017.
+- You can visit The Woulds, the large-scale collaborative piece I created with Andy Diaz Hope, in Artist as Maggid: Jewish Tales and Creatures at the the Contemporary Jewish Museum through Jan 2018.

 - The State of the Art Show continues to travel.
 Next stop is the Frist Center for the Visual Arts in Nashville from May - Sept 2017.
 Here's some information about the work I have included in the show.